Mahalli Jasuli

-Mahalli bin Jasuli (born 2 April 1989) is a Malaysian footballer who plays as a forward for Malaysia A2 Amateur League club Kuala Lumpur Rangers.
+Mahalli bin Jasuli (born 2 April 1989) is a Malaysian footballer who plays as a forward for Malaysia Super League club Melaka.
 He also can play as a right-back and winger.

 Club career

 Mahalli captained Harimau Muda A (Malaysian Under-23) when the team participated in the 2012 S. League.
 Mahalli helped Harimau Muda A to finish in 4th place.

 For the 2013 season, Mahalli officially signed for Selangor.
 His first goal for Selangor came on 9 March 2013 in a 4–1 defeat of Johor Darul Ta'zim.

 Johor Darul Ta'zim

 Mahalli made his debut for Johor Darul Ta'zim in a 2–0 win over Perak on 18 January 2014.

 PKNS

 On 26 January 2018, Mahalli agreed to join PKNS on a season-long loan move from Johor Darul Ta'zim.

-Negeri Sembilan FC
+Negeri Sembilan

-He was officially announced as a new Negeri Sembilan FC player on 12 January 2023.
+Mahalli was officially announced as a new Negeri Sembilan FC player on 12 January 2023.